Ahmed-Nirzar/C_programming/README.md

 `rand_funct.c -` This rand() function can display random numbers.
 `strlen_funct.c -` This strlen() function can measure length of a string.
 `coin_toss.c -` This is a simple coin toss program.
+`pass_cmd.c -` This program checks password in command-line.